• Skip to primary navigation

 Copenhagen Nyhavn port with colorful buildings and sailboats

-Located on Amager and Zealand islands, Copenhagen is a dream destination for any lover of seafood.
-Not only is seafood here always fresh, but around almost every corner is a fantastic seafood restaurant.
-So, while you are exploring the city, be sure to dine at one of the following top-rated seafood restaurants in Copenhagen.
+Located on the Amager and Zealand islands, Copenhagen is a dream destination for any seafood lover.
+The seafood is always fresh, and around almost every corner is a fantastic seafood restaurant.

 But before hitting the streets to sightsee or taste fried pickled herring, we recommend dropping your shopping bags and suitcases at a Copenhagen luggage storage locker for safekeeping.
 Dragging large bags through crowded city streets is not ideal and will only slow you down!

-Best Places To Eat Seafood In Copenhagen
+Best Places to Eat Seafood in Copenhagen

 À Terre is located at Tordenskjoldsgade 11, 1055 København K. It is open for dinner from 5 to 10 p.m.
-Tuesday through Saturday and for lunch from noon to 2 p.m.
+Wednesday through Saturday and for lunch from noon to 2 p.m.
 Saturday.

 View this post on Instagram

-A post shared by à terre (@aterre.dk)
+A post shared by Yves Le Lay (@yveslelay)

 The Pescatarian